Installation

 docker-compose up

-command will take care of all the dependencies, like MySQL, Presto, Maven, etc, will install all necessary Quix components and create a web-accessible Quix instance.
+The initial run of the docker-compose up command will take care of all the dependencies, like MySQL, Presto, Maven, etc, will install all necessary Quix components and create a web-accessible Quix instance.

-file to run it.
+You will need an .env file to run it.
 We will configure it in the next step.

 To access Quix, navigate to: